dinkychauhan609-debug/risk-management-portfolio/README.md

 # Third Party Risk Management (TPRM) Portfolio

 ## Objective
-This project simulates an end-to-end Third Party Risk Management lifecycle for a financial services organization.
+This project simulates the real scenarios of an end-to-end Third Party Risk Management lifecycle for a financial services organization.

 ## Scope
 - Vendor onboarding